Arthur (Or the Decline and Fall of the British Empire): Singles and chart performance

-While the sessions for Arthur (Or the Decline and Fall of the British Empire) were nearing completion in June 1969, the track "Drivin'" was released as a single in the UK, backed with "Mindless Child of Motherhood.
+While the sessions for Arthur (Or the Decline and Fall of the British Empire) were nearing completion in June 1969, the track "Drivin'" was released as a single in the UK, backed with "Mindless Child of Motherhood".
 For the first time since their breakthrough in 1964, a Kinks single failed to make an impression on the UK charts—Johnny Rogan notes that "This was the first of two pilot singles for ...
 Arthur and its failure did not augur well".
 The group followed with another single in September, "Shangri-La", which again failed to chart in the UK.
 As with Village Green, the album itself failed to chart when released in October.

 In the US, "Victoria" was the lead single, backed with the album track "Brainwashed", and was released the same week as the LP.
 The single reached number 62 on the Billboard Hot 100—their highest position since their Top 20 hit "Sunny Afternoon" in 1966.
 The success of the single led to its release in the UK; backed with "Mr. Churchill Says", it reached a peak of number 30.
-Arthur itself was a moderate commercial success in the US, where it peaked at number 105 (the highest for a Kinks album since 1966) and remained on the charts for 20 weeks.
+Arthur itself was a moderate commercial success in the US, where it peaked at number 105, and remained on the charts for 20 weeks.